MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-security.md

 With [Conditional Access](~/identity/conditional-access/concept-conditional-access-cloud-apps.md), you can define restrictions on how users are allowed to access your applications.
 You can create policies that restrict sign-ins based on location, strength of authentication, and user risk profile.

 You can also use Conditional Access to configure Multi-Factor Authentication policies, adding another layer of security to your user authentications.
-Additionally, your applications can also be routed to Microsoft Defender for Cloud Apps via Microsoft Entra Conditional Access to provide real-time monitoring and controls, via [access](/defender-cloud-apps/access-policy-aad) and [session](/defender-cloud-apps/session-policy-aad) policies
+Additionally, your applications can also be routed to Microsoft Defender for Cloud Apps via Microsoft Entra Conditional Access to provide real-time monitoring and controls, via [access](/defender-cloud-apps/access-policy-aad) and [session](/defender-cloud-apps/session-policy-aad) policies.

 ### Traffic termination